weirdpercent/lyracyst/README.md

 ### Synopsis

 Search [Wordnik](http://www.wordnik.com/), [Rhymebrain](http://rhymebrain.com), [Onelook](http://www.onelook.com), and [Urban Dictionary](http://www.urbandictionary.com) from the command line.
-Lyracyst defaults are pretty opinionated in that they are set based on the following benchmark links I ran on [httpi](http://github.com/weirdpercent/benchhttp), [multi_json](http://github.com/weirdpercent/benchjson), and [multi_xml](http://github.com/weirdpercent/benchxml).
-Your optimal setup may differ.
+Lyracyst defaults used to be pretty opinionated in that they were set based on the following benchmark links I ran on [httpi](http://github.com/weirdpercent/benchhttp), [multi_json](http://github.com/weirdpercent/benchjson), and [multi_xml](http://github.com/weirdpercent/benchxml).
+All three multi-adapter libraries automatically select the best available adapter.
+My defaults are based on the benchmarks, your optimal setup may differ.
 Remember, the config file in ~/.lyracyst.yml can be used to override the defaults.
 Get a Wordnik API key as follows:

 - Wordnik - http://developer.wordnik.com/